-2. CURRENT DATA COLLECTION IN COMMONWEALTH COUNTRIES
+2. CURRENT DATA COLLECTION AND TRANSPARENCY IN COUNTRIES GLOBALLY

-For operational reasons, almost all prison systems necessarily collect a range of administrative records about the people in their custody; an individual's age, sex and the reason for their imprisonment help determine in which prison or section of a prison they will be held.
+For operational reasons, almost all prison systems necessarily collect a range of administrative records about the people in their custody; for example an individual's age, sex and the reason for their imprisonment help determine in which prison or section of a prison they will be held.
 Individual prisons undertake regular counts of the numbers of prisoners they hold, in order to ensure that there have been no escapes.
-In the many countries where prison overcrowding is a serious problem, daily assessments of the numbers of prisoners in each prison can be used to inform population management strategies such as transferring prisoners to less crowded establishments or conducting audits to ensure prisoners eligible for release (on bail or parole or because they have served their sentence in full) are not held in custody.
+In the many countries where prison overcrowding is a serious problem, daily assessments of the numbers of prisoners in each prison can be used to inform population management strategies such as transferring prisoners to less crowded establishments or conducting audits to ensure prisoners eligible for release (on bail or parole or because they have served their sentence in full) are not unnecessarily detained.

-At the headquarters level, aggregating information about the numbers and core characteristics of people in prisons is also necessary for several reasons: to ensure that there is sufficient cell space and food, an appropriate level of staffing and sufficient opportunities for prisoners to receive visits and participate in constructive activity.
+At the central level, aggregating information about the numbers and core characteristics of people in prisons is also necessary for operational reasons, such as to ensure that there is sufficient cell space and food, an appropriate level of staffing and sufficient opportunities for prisoners to receive visits and participate in constructive activity.
 Information about prisoners' health status and any medication requirements is also needed to ensure that appropriate care is made available.

-Beyond these operational uses, this administrative data can be used for statistical purposes if anonymity and confidentiality are properly protected, and data quality is ensured.17
+Beyond these operational uses, this administrative data can relatively easily be used to produce regular statistical information if anonymity and confidentiality are properly protected, and data quality is ensured.17

-Internally such statistics are needed to inform the proposals which prison services make to their parent Ministry and/or Finance Ministry for the budgetary provision they need in order to maintain the prisons they have, pay staff who work in them and, where necessary, to create additional prison space.
+Internally such statistics are needed to inform the budgetary proposals submitted by prison services to their parent Ministry and/or Finance Ministry, which reflect the costs of maintaining the prisons they have, paying staff who work in them and, where necessary, creating additional prison space